proteinreport/proteinreport.org/content/jobs/post-doctoral-scientist-cell-culture-media-development-11202/index.md

     ground-breaking stem cell technologies
 -   Strong emphasis on team performance and personal development
 -   Regular company events to foster our culture

+**How to apply**

+This role is for a permanent full-time contract.
+We will offer a competitive and attractive compensation package.

+For informal enquiries, please contact Dr Sheena Fraser, VP Product Development (<sheena.fraser@roslintech.com>).

+To apply, please send a CV and cover letter explaining why you have applied for the post to <careers@roslintech.com>.